siravijbb/TweakScale/KNOWN_ISSUES.md

 	+ All the previous releases until 2.4.3.x are still licensed under the WTFPL license.
 	+ All artefacts on the Extras directory are still licensed under the WTFPL.
 	+ See the [README](./README.md) for details.
-* Scaling parts with variants that change attachment nodes still have some glitches (but it's working way better now).
-See [this comment](https://github.com/net-lisias-ksp/TweakScale/issues/42#issuecomment-726428889) on [Issue #42](https://github.com/net-lisias-ksp/TweakScale/issues/42) for details.
-	+ Known parts affected
-		- The Mastodon engine
-		- The Structural Tubes
-			- T-12
-			- T-18
-			- T-25
-			- T-37
-			- T-50
-		- And probably more, as Add'Ons starts to use such feature.
-	+ Detaching and reattaching the Mastodon work arounds the problem on the engine.
-	+ Detaching and reattaching the parts attached to a scaled tube work arounds the problem with the tubes.
+* KSP 1.9 is known to mangle with Attachment Points the same way it does with Resources.
+	+ This affects every Add'On that changes the Part's Attachment Node.
-	+ Things on KSP 1.9 are yet more problematic.
-[KSP Recall](https://github.com/net-lisias-ksp/KSP-Recall/issues/9) will tackle this down.
+	+ [KSP Recall](https://github.com/net-lisias-ksp/KSP-Recall/issues/9) will tackle this down on the near future.
-* The new KSP 1.9.x FTE-1 Drain Vale (ReleaseValve) is not being properly scaled.
+* The FTE-1 Drain Vale (ReleaseValve - new on KSP 1.9.x) is not being properly scaled.
 Only the size (and Mass) are scalable, the functionality is not.
 	+ See Issue [#102](https://github.com/net-lisias-ksp/TweakScale/issues/102) for details.
-* KSP 1.9.0 introduced a new glitch (still persisting on KSP 1.9.1) where any change on the Part's Resources are overridden on cloning.
+* KSP 1.9.0 introduced a new glitch (still persisting on KSP 1.9.1, and **fixed** on KSP 1.10.0) where any change on the Part's Resources are overridden on cloning.
 	+ This affects every Add'On that changes the Part's Resource.
 	+ This misbehaviour is fixed by installing [KSP Recall](https://forum.kerbalspaceprogram.com/index.php?/topic/192048-*).
 		- Users of TweakScale on KSP 1.9.x are advised to install KSP Recall immediately.